pshushereba/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+- I would say that semantic HTML gives a website meaning.
+It helps developers structure their code in a way that makes logical sense.
+This also has broader implications for potential users who make use of technologies such as screen readers.
+Having meaningful markup allows these users to derive meaning from the page.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+- One difference is that elements set to display: block will take up the entire width of the container for the line that they are on.
+Elements set to display: inline only take up the amount of space that they need.
+The second big difference is that display: block elements will push other content to the next line.
+Elements set to display: inline will allow other inline elements to exist on the same line.

 3. What are the 4 areas of the box model?

+- The 4 areas of the box model are content, padding, border, and margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+- The align-items: center property will work on the cross-axis.

 5. Explain why git is valuable to a team of developers.

+- Git is valuable to a team of developers because it allows for easier collaboration on large projects.
+Developers can branch off and work on different features, without interrupting the workflow of colleagues.
+They can later merge these changes back into the master branch.
+This allows multiple people to work on a piece of the project without disrupting the whole.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.